cockroachdb/docs/v22.2/sql-statements.md

 ## Job management statements

-Jobs in CockroachDB represent tasks that might not complete immediately, such as schema changes or Enterprise backups or restores.
+Jobs in CockroachDB represent tasks that might not complete immediately, such as schema changes or {{ site.data.products.enterprise }} backups or restores.

 Statement | Usage
 ----------|------------